klee/klee/README.md

   c = a + b;
   klee_assert (klee_get_taint (&c, sizeof (c)) == (1 | 2));
 ```
-For more advanced taint tracking (like when a conditional brach is
+For more advanced taint tracking (like when a conditional branch is
 decided using a tainted variable), we taint also the "program counter"
 so any future assign gets tainted with the PC.
 For instance, here "c"
 gets tainted indirectly by "a":